In the lower-division baccalaureate/associate degree category, 3 semester hours in fire science.

 Target audience also includes those officers who are upwardly mobile in their organizations and will or may be in command positions in the near future.

-In addition, four spaces will be reserved for fire prevention officers who are engaged in pre-incident planning with fire protection systems.
+In addition, five spaces will be reserved for fire prevention officers who are engaged in pre-incident planning with fire protection systems.

 Students attending this class should have responsibility for command and control of incident operations and/or any individual who conducts pre-incident surveys or gathers and processes pre-incident data such as fire prevention staff.